 That goes hand in hand with treating the cause and not the symptom as mentioned above.
 This will create SELF SUFFICIENCY through local, environmental agriculture; business interdependence; local accountability and responsibility; local production and trade; consequently, political autonomy and cultural diversity will be promoted.

-I consider myself a rebel to the dominant liberal culture.
 I believe in individual responsibility, and merit.